redpanda-data/connect/website/docs/components/http/about.md

 - `/ready` can be used as a readiness probe as it serves a 200 only when both the input and output are connected, otherwise a 503 is returned.
 - `/metrics`, `/stats` both provide metrics when the metrics type is either [`http_server`][metrics.http_server] or [`prometheus`][metrics.prometheus].
 - `/endpoints` provides a JSON object containing a list of available endpoints, including those registered by configured components.

+## CORS

+In order to serve Cross-Origin Resource Sharing headers, which instruct browsers to allow CORS requests, set the field `enable_cors` to `true`.

 ## Debug Endpoints